 3. Do your needs require several breast reconstruction surgeries over a long period of time?

-This generally applies to women who have late-stage cancer and need additional surgeries to fully remove any tumors.
-However, this may also be a consideration for BRCA-positive survivors, as they have a higher chance than normal of breast cancer relapse.
-Getting rid of new tumors requires the removal of an already-present implant, and therefore another surgery to reconstruct the breast again.
+This generally applies to women who have late-stage cancer and need additional surgeries to remove any tumors entirely.
+However, this may also be a consideration for BRCA-positive survivors, as they have a higher chance than usual of breast cancer relapse.
+Getting rid of new tumors requires removing an already-present implant, and therefore another surgery to reconstruct the breast again.

 4. Is remaining physically active after surgery important to you?

-Undergoing a few sessions of radiotherapy before reconstruction may be required to get rid of any remaining cancer cells.
-In addition, full recovery from breast reconstruction can take several months.
+Undergoing a few radiotherapy sessions before reconstruction may be required to get rid of any remaining cancer cells.
+Also, full recovery from breast reconstruction can take several months.
 Make sure to schedule time away from work accordingly.
 You and your surgeon will devise a schedule that fits all your needs.

 5. How expensive is breast reconstruction surgery?